-Individual with a disability, for the purposes of vocational rehabilitation eligibility, means an individual:
+Individual with a disability for the purposes of vocational rehabilitation eligibility, means an individual:

-- 1. Who has a physical or mental impairment; - 2.
-Whose impairment constitutes or results in a substantial impediment to employment; and, - 3.
+- a.
+Who has a physical or mental impairment; - b.
+Whose impairment constitutes or results in a substantial impediment to employment; and, - c.
 Who can benefit in terms of an employment outcome from the provision of vocational rehabilitation services.